 When it comes to class décor, Keep It Super Simple.

 Place butcher paper on bulletin boards, and then add a simple border.
 Even better, wait until students arrive and have them help.

-Take 3” x 5” index cards, distribute a couple to each child, and have each draw or write something related to the theme of the bulletin board.
+Take 3” x 5” index cards, distribute a couple to each student, and have each draw or write something related to the theme of the bulletin board.

-Throughout the year, post your students’ work on the bulletin boards.
+Throughout the year, post students’ work on the bulletin boards.

-Doing so saves so much time and mental energy because you don’t have to regularly plan detailed bulletin board ideas.
+Doing so saves so much time and mental energy because you won’t have to regularly plan detailed bulletin board ideas.